1005 N. Marion St.

 Many people contacting the Sammis Law Firm are interested in obtaining a hardship license so that they can drive to and from work.
 If you are able to successfully attack the offenses that cause the Florida HTO revocation or suspension, then no hardship license is needed because you may be able to have your full driving privilege reinstated.

-The problem with seeking a hardship license after the HTO revocation is that you are not eligible at all during the first year beginning on the effective date that the license was suspended or revoked.
+The problem with seeking a hardship license after the HTO revocation is that you are not eligible during the first year beginning on the effective date that the license was suspended or revoked.
 That means that you can not drive for any reason.
 After one year, you can apply for a hardship license through the Administrative Review Office so that you can drive to and from work.

-Before you can obtain a hardship license you must complete the Advanced Driver Improvement (ADI) School unless alcohol was involved, and then you are required to complete a Driving Under the Influence (DUI) school (in certain cases).
+Before you can obtain a hardship license, you must complete the Advanced Driver Improvement (ADI) School unless alcohol was involved, and then you are required to complete a Driving Under the Influence (DUI) school (in certain cases).

 Even after the five-year HTO revocation has expired, a resident of the State of Florida can petition through the Administrative Reviews Office to restore driving privileges.

 You owe it to yourself to talk with an experienced Florida Habitual Traffic Offender lawyer before you continue to suffer the consequences of the HTO suspension.
-Many people are surprised to learn that they could have avoided the revocation or suspension by going to court with an experienced attorney.
+Many people are surprised that they could have avoided the revocation or suspension by going to court with an experienced attorney.

-In some cases, the individual was represented by an attorney who never told them that their plea would subject them to a five-year habitual traffic offender revocation.
-Those same individuals are even more surprised to learn that it is possible to undo the damage even up to two years later.
+In some cases, the individual was represented by an attorney who never told them their plea would subject them to a five-year habitual traffic offender revocation.
+Those same individuals are even more surprised to learn that it is possible to undo the damage up to two years later.

 Three Offenses Can Cause a Habitual Traffic Offender Revocation